wingardchris/my_website/content/en/blog/climate _change_policy_action.md

 +++
-title = "Climate Change Policy Action" subtitle = "Since there is such scientific uncertainty about global warming, it is unreasonable to take any drastic policy steps.
-Do you agree?" tags = ['professionalresponsibility'] date = 2023-07-24
+title = "Scientific Uncertainity and Climate Action" subtitle = "Is it reasonable to take drastic policy steps to combat climate change given scientific uncertainity?" tags = ['Climaterisk'] date = 2017-04-24

 # For description meta tag
-description = "Since there is such scientific uncertainty about global warming, it is unreasonable to take any drastic policy steps.
-Do you agree?"
+description = "Is it reasonable to take drastic policy steps to combat climate change given scientific uncertainity?"

 # Comment next line and the default banner wil be used.
 banner = '/img/typing.jpg'

 +++

-"Since there is such scientific uncertainty about global warming, it is unreasonable to take any drastic policy steps.
-Do you agree?"

 It is unreasonable to suggest that there is significant scientific uncertainty surrounding global warming.
 Consequently, it would be